After decades of silence, the Eastern Shore begins to reckon with its difficult history.

 Tidal marsh in Blackwater.

 “I’ve always said that if you drop a compass here, and expand it 60 to 90 degrees, you’ll find homesites of the most important African Americans, not just on Delmarva, but in the state, in the nation, and sometimes internationally,” says Small, 74.
 “The Eastern Shore is one of the richest areas in this country in terms of African-American history.
 As a historian, I must footnote everything.
-My goal is to get the information out, so hopefully it gets passed on to the next generation.”
+My goal is to get the information out, so hopefully it gets passed on.”

 A carte de visite of Tubman seated, circa mid-1800s.

-On land, another important network connected them, with several key stops in Dorchester County, where the long, flat roads fall into inky black marsh, and where the Eastern Shore’s most famous daughter was born around 1822.
-Today, numerous relics of Harriet Tubman appear between dying stands of loblolly pine along the Blackwater National Wildlife Refuge, from her likely birth site to her place of employment at the Bucktown General Store, as well as locations said to have been involved in the Underground Railroad, all part of a 223-mile federal byway in her honor.
+On land, another important network connected them as well, including several key stops in Dorchester County, where the long, flat roads fall into inky black marsh, and the Eastern Shore’s most famous daughter was born around 1822.
+Today, numerous relics of Harriet Tubman appear between dying stands of loblolly pine along the Blackwater National Wildlife Refuge, from her likely birth site to her place of employment at the Bucktown General Store, plus other locations said to have been involved in the Underground Railroad, all now part of a 223-mile federal byway in her honor.
 Tubman famously returned to the Shore at least 13 times after her own escape to free more than 70 friends and family members.
-Now Holmes and other Cambridge community members plan to memorialize those heroic efforts by erecting her statue at the local courthouse, one block from the “Black Lives Matter” mural recently painted on Race Street—once the town’s unofficial dividing line.
+And these days, community members in nearby Cambridge plan to memorialize those heroic efforts by erecting her statue at the local courthouse—one block from the “Black Lives Matter” mural recently painted on Race Street, which was once the town’s unofficial dividing line.

 The peninsula’s geography, bookended by the bay and atlantic ocean, established a sense of isolation for african americans, but also channels of information.